circus-tent/circus/docs/source/library.rst

 ======================

-Circus provides a series of classes you can use to implement your own Circus
+Circus provides a series of classes you can use to implement your own Circus process manager:
-runner:

-- :class:`Process`: wraps a running process and provides a few helpers on the top of it.
+- :class:`Process`: wraps a running process and provides a few helpers on top of it.

 - :class:`Watcher`: run several instances of :class:`Process` against the same command.
 Manage the death and life of processes.